jessb0t/neuroling-resources/index.md

 Welcome!

-This website is intended to provide students of neurolinguistics, both novice and experienced alike, with useful resources to explore data of various types. :nerd-face:
+This website is intended to provide students of neurolinguistics, both novice and experienced alike, with useful resources to explore data of various types. :nerd_face:

 Scroll down to find open datasets that you can download and explore.
 These are followed by a small smattering of practical tutorials in neuroscience, programming, and statistics.